Quickest Detection for Changes in Maximal kNN Coherence of Random Matrices: Summary Statistic for Detecting a Change in Maximal Coherence

-The vertex degree parameter $\delta$ in \eqref{eq:PDF_V} is a fixed design parameter that can be selected to maximize change detection performance according to \eqref{prob:Pollak}.
-In the sequel, we fix $\delta=1$.
-For this value of $\delta$, the statistic $V_\delta$ reduces to the maximal magnitude correlation
+The vertex degree parameter $k$ in \eqref{eq:PDF_V} is a fixed design parameter that can be selected to maximize change detection performance according to \eqref{prob:Pollak}.
+In the sequel, we focus on the case $k=1$ for simplicity of presentation.
+All of the analysis below continues to hold when $f_V$ is replaced by the general form \eqref{eq:PDF_V}.
+For $k=1$, the statistic $V_k$ reduces to the maximal magnitude correlation

 and the density in \eqref{eq:PDF_V} reduces to